FloCoDe: Unbiased Dynamic Scene Graph Generation with Temporal Consistency and Correlation Debiasing: Experiments

-\textbf{Implementation details}: Following previous works \cite{cong2021spatial, ji2020action, krishna2017visual, teng2021target, nag2023unbiased}, we adopted FasterRCNN \cite{ren2015faster} with ResNet-101 \cite{he2016deep} backbone as the object detector.
-We train the object detector on the training set of Action Genome\cite{ji2020action}; this results in 24.6 mAP at 0.5 IoU with CoCo metrics.
-For a fair comparison, we used this detector across all the baselines.
-Following previous works \cite{cong2021spatial, ji2020action, krishna2017visual, teng2021target, nag2023unbiased}, per-class non-maximal suppression at 0.4 IoU (intersection over union) is applied to reduce region proposals provided by RPN.
-The parameters of the object detector (excluding the object classifier) are fixed during training when training scene graph generation models.
-For correlation-aware predicate embedding, it is required to match the object pairs across the frames.
-If there are multiple objects in the same category, to distinguish different pairs, we use IoU between the two objects across different images to match the subject-object pair.
-We calculated the IoU between the bounding box of the object in the previous frame and the object of the same category in the next frame.
-If the IoU is higher than 0.8, we consider them to be the same object.
-If there are multiple candidates, we choose the one with the highest IoU.
-We use an AdamW optimizer \cite{loshchilov2017decoupled} with a batch size of 1 and an initial learning rate of $2e^{-5}$.
-The number of mixture components $\mathcal{K}$ is set to $4$ for SGCLS and $6$ for PREDCLS and SGDET.
-The self-attention and cross-attention layers in our framework have $8$ heads with $d=1536$ and dropout$=0.1$.
-We set regularizer hyper-parameters as $\lambda_1 = 1, \lambda_2 = 1$.
-For debaised predicate embedding, we set the initial learning rate of $1e^-5$ and reduce it with patience to $3$.
-For the EMA teacher update, we have used $\alpha = 0.999$.
-All experiments are carried out on a single NVIDIA RTX-3090.
+\textbf{Implementation details}: Following previous works \cite{cong2021spatial, ji2020action, krishna2017visual, teng2021target, nag2023unbiased}, we adopted Faster R-CNN \cite{ren2015faster} with a ResNet-101 \cite{he2016deep} backbone as the object detector.
+The object detector was trained on the training set of Action Genome \cite{ji2020action}, resulting in a 24.6 mAP at 0.5 IoU with CoCo metrics.
+To ensure a fair comparison, we utilized this detector across all the baselines.
+Per-class non-maximal suppression at 0.4 IoU (intersection over union) was applied, following previous works \cite{cong2021spatial, ji2020action, krishna2017visual, teng2021target, nag2023unbiased}, to reduce region proposals provided by the Region Proposal Network (RPN).
+The parameters of the object detector (excluding the object classifier) remained fixed during training when training scene graph generation models.
+For correlation-aware predicate embedding, it is necessary to match object pairs across frames.
+In cases with multiple objects in the same category, we use the IoU between the two objects across different images to match the subject-object pair.
+The IoU between the bounding box of the object in the previous frame and the object of the same category in the next frame is calculated.
+If the IoU is higher than 0.8, they are considered the same object.
+In the event of multiple candidates, the one with the highest IoU is chosen.
+An AdamW optimizer \cite{loshchilov2017decoupled} is employed with a batch size of 1 and an initial learning rate of $2e^{-5}$.
+The number of mixture components $\mathcal{K}$ is set to 4 for SGCLS and 6 for PREDCLS and SGDET.
+The self-attention and cross-attention layers in our framework have 8 heads with $d=1536$, and dropout is set to 0.1.
+Regularizer hyper-parameters are set as $\lambda_1 = 1, \lambda_2 = 1$.
+For debiased predicate embedding, initial $\eta$ is small i.e. 0.1 and we further reduce it with patience of 3.
+For EMA teacher update, $\alpha = 0.999$ is used.
+All experiments are conducted on a single NVIDIA RTX-3090.